-University: University of Oxford
+University: University of Birmingham

-Year of qualification: September 2016
+Year of qualification: 2021

 What attracted you to a career in law?

-How much work experience did you do?
+How much work experience had you had?
 Why is it so important?

 Which departments did you train in?